sellisttg/AVP/readme.md

 ###h.
 Created or used a design style guide and/or a pattern library;
 ###i.
 Performed usability tests with people;
 Our residents test users performed usability testing.
 In addition to the our users outside the project team, we also solicited volunteers from outside the team to perform additional user testing.
 Our focus was to identify 'real' users that we associated with our personas to make sure we could trace user stories through to completion.
 ###j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype;
-The iterative development approach for this prototype uses the Agile/Scrum methodology guided by our resident Enterprise Agile Coach (Hiren)
+The iterative development approach was 'baked into' our Agile/Scrum methodology guided by our resident Enterprise Agile Coach (Hiren)
 ####1.
 Prior to beginning the agile/scrum process, the team set up the facilities including the collaborative work area, gathered supplies, selected the tools, configured the architecture, and identified each sprint goal
 ####2.
 Set up team collaboration site in [tree.taiga.io](https://tree.taiga.io/project/hdv-avp) with the product backlog used to guide the development team
 ####3.
 Periodically product owner and development team groomed product backlog [(used Planning Poker)](https://cloud.githubusercontent.com/assets/23264395/23377082/6d2ef5be-fce3-11e6-8f10-9d5e17832427.jpg)